Impact

 Risk and Exploitability

-The CVSS score of 5.1 indicates moderate severity, and the EPSS score is not available, so the likelihood of exploitation is unknown.
+The CVSS score of 5.1 indicates moderate severity, and the EPSS score is <1%, indicating a low likelihood of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 The attack vector is through the publicly accessible getFacultyMeetingTimes API, but the injection payload must be submitted by an authenticated Banner ERP user.
 Once stored, the payload executes in the victim’s browser context, providing client‑side code execution.

 OpenCVE Enrichment